agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 6

 Here, I created a random genome consisting of 10 nucleotides.
 I then created a for loop intended to print each individual nucleotide as opposed to the whole string.
 I used `1:nchar()` to run the for loop through all characters in the string.
 I used the `str_sub()` function to extract individual nucleotides.
-By using `str_sub()` and using `j` as both the start and end for subsetting, I was able to have the for loop print the individual nucleotides.
+The string subset function takes three arguments: the `string` to be subset, the position to `start` subsetting, and the position to `end` subsetting the string.
+If `start` and `end` are the same, a single character will be extracted.
+By using `str_sub()` and using `j` as both the `start` and `end` for subsetting, I was able to have the for loop print the individual nucleotides.

 ::: {.cell}